-- 1. Materials and finishes that are subject to (and allow for) periodic maintenance will breathe new life into a district or neighborhood on a regular basis because of the corresponding regular and necessary interventions and, thus, are preferred.
-Maintenance-free materials, on the other hand, are discouraged because they will fade, dent, or split, while remaining un-recoverable or un-repairable, and thus will perpetually broadcast a culture of neglect (materials that develop a natural patina, such as un-sealed copper, concrete block, and clay tile, excepted). - Wall materials may be combined on each façade only horizontally (one above the other, not side-by-side), with the heavier material below the lighter, except that exterior building materials may change at the vertical lines of inside building corners. - 3.
+- Materials and finishes that are subject to (and allow for) periodic maintenance will breathe new life into a district or neighborhood on a regular basis because of the corresponding regular and necessary interventions and, thus, are preferred.
+Maintenance-free materials, on the other hand, are discouraged because they will fade, dent, or split, while remaining un-recoverable or un-repairable, and thus will perpetually broadcast a culture of neglect (materials that develop a natural patina, such as un-sealed copper, concrete block, and clay tile, excepted).
+Except where specifically permitted, the use of metal siding or vinyl siding is prohibited. - 2.
+Wall materials may be combined on each façade only horizontally (one above the other, not side-by-side), with the heavier material below the lighter, except that exterior building materials may change at the vertical lines of inside building corners. - 3.
 Use fine and smooth-textured surfaces whenever employing materials such architectural pre-cast concrete, or cement-board siding for exterior cladding.
 Rusticated stone and flagstone are prohibited (sandstone excepted).
 Embossed woodgrain finishes must be turned-around and concealed, with smooth side remaining visible. - 4.
 Allow the color of primary materials such as stucco, stone, brick, or painted siding to dominate the majority of façade surface as its base color.
 Use accent colors for elements such pilasters, horizontal bands, corner boards, cornices, and window casings and frames to complement the hue and shade of the base color. - 5.
 Sloped-roof materials may include slate, terra cotta, cedar shingles, or dimensional (or solid dark green or dark red) asphalt shingles.
 (Flat roof materials are not regulated by this code).